vicoslab/dis_tutorial1/README.md

 - [Creating a package](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html)

 Now we can add two more nodes, one that sends a message and another one that retrieves it and prints it to the terminal.
-Write a launch file that can be executed using `ros2 launch` that runs both nodes.
-Use the following tutorials as a starting point:

 - [Simple publisher and subscriber in C++](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html)
 - [Simple publisher and subscriber in Python](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html)